 Installation of sinks, faucets, toilets, bath tubs, and showers.

-Fixing gas leakages and making sure proper gas line working.
+Fixing gas leakages and making sure proper gas line functioning.

-Setting up and preserving radiant flooring heating systems.
+Setting up and maintaining glowing floor heating systems.

 Specialized piping for factories or industrial settings.

-Using cameras to examine pipelines for damage or blockages.
+Utilizing electronic cameras to check pipes for damage or obstructions.

-Repairing or replacing burst, corroded, or damaged pipelines.
+Repairing or replacing burst, worn away, or harmed pipes.

-Setting up new piping systems for water, gas, and drainage.
+Installing new piping systems for water, gas, and drain.

 Installing systems to gather and utilize rainwater.